Traffic calming creates livable streets by lowering the volume and speed of traffic

-- If two-thirds of residents are in support, the next step will be to move the project into detailed design, identify funding, and finally, schedule and install the improvement .
+- If the majority of residents are in support, the next step will be to move the project into detailed design, identify funding, and finally, schedule and install the improvement .

 Contact firstname.lastname@example.org or 250-361-0300 to submit your traffic calming request or to acquire more information on Victoria’s traffic calming program.